Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 Let me explain.

-How Core Web Vitals will combine with other speed and UX factors to influence your Google rankings
+How Core Web Vitals combine with other speed and UX factors to influence your Google rankings

 This is partly semantics.